FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 ##### Generate a certificate for "9999.fate.org"

-The generation of the "9999.fate.org" certificate is consistent with the above steps, however, the Common Name step 4 is "9999.fate.org".
+The generation of the "9999.fate.org" certificate is consistent with the above steps, however, the Common Name in the step 4 is "9999.fate.org".

-The following operation will assume that the certificate of "9999.fate.org" has been generated.
+The following operation assume that the certificate of "9999.fate.org" has been generated.

 ##### Generate a certificate for "proxy.fate.org"
 The generation of the "proxy.fate.org" certificate is the same as the above steps, the conversion in step 3 can be omitted, and the Common Name in step 4 is "proxy.fate.org".

-The following operation will assume that the certificate of "proxy.fate.org" has been generated.
+The following operation assume that the certificate of "proxy.fate.org" has been generated.

 #### Deploy Apache Traffic Server